Grantham: Governance

-In 1894 Grantham became a municipal borough which became part of the administrative county of the Parts of Kesteven in 1889.
-On 1 April 1974 the district and parish were abolished and became part of South Kesteven non-metropolitan district in the non-metropolitan county of Lincolnshire.
+In 1894, Grantham became a municipal borough which became part of the administrative county of the Parts of Kesteven in 1889.
+Grantham Borough Council was based at Grantham Guildhall on St Peters Hill, while West Kesteven Rural District (covering the town's hinterland) was based in Sandon Close.
+On 1 April 1974 the borough, rural district and administrative county were abolished, and Grantham became part of South Kesteven non-metropolitan district in the non-metropolitan county of Lincolnshire.
 No successor parish was formed so it became unparished.
+Charter trustees, consisting of district councillors elected for the town's wards, took responsibility for ceremonial functions remaining from the former borough council.
 A charter trustees was formed to preserve the borough status of the former borough.

-On 1 April 2024 Grantham was parished and the responsibilities of the charter trustees were transferred to the parish.
-The parish council is named Grantham Town Council and is made up of 22 councillors representing seven wards: Arnoldfield ward, Barrowby Gate ward, Earlesfield ward, Harrowby ward, Springfield ward, St Vincent's ward and St Wulfram's ward.
-Each elects three councillors except St Vincent's which elects four.
+On 1 April 2024, Grantham was parished and the responsibilities of the charter trustees were transferred to the parish.
+The parish council is named Grantham Town Council and is made up of 22 councillors representing seven wards: Arnoldfield, Barrowby Gate, Earlesfield, Harrowby, Springfield, St Vincent's and St Wulfram's.
+Each elects three councillors, except St Vincent's which elects four.
 These wards are similar to, but not identical with, the district wards used for election to South Kesteven District Council.

-Politically the town belongs to the Grantham and Bourne constituency, represented in Parliament by Conservative Party Member of Parliament (MP) Gareth Davies, elected at the 4 July 2024 general election.
+For elections to Parliament, the town is in the Grantham and Bourne constituency, represented by the Conservative Party MP Gareth Davies, who was elected at the 4 July 2024 general election.

 Two of Grantham's MPs in recent years, Joe Godber and Douglas Hogg, have been Secretary of State for Agriculture.

-Before 1974, the local area was represented by Grantham Borough Council, based at Grantham Guildhall on St Peters Hill, and West Kesteven Rural District, based in Sandon Close.
-The local authority is now Grantham Town Council.

-The Grantham Charter Trustees had responsibility for ceremonial functions remaining from the former Grantham Borough Council.
-They include civic ceremonies, annual commemorative events, hosting official visits and maintaining the town's regalia.
-The Charter Trustees consist of the Grantham District Councillors on South Kesteven District Council.
-Two members of these are elected annually as Mayor and Deputy Mayor of Grantham.

 The 2016 population, put at 44,580, divides by electoral ward into Belmont 4,900; Grantham Arnoldfield 4,666, Grantham Barrowby Gate 5,195, Grantham Earlsfield 6,557, Grantham Harrowby 4,770, Grantham St Vincent's 7,637, Grantham St Wulfram's 5,461, and Grantham Springfield 5,394.